richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ------------------------- -------------------------

-### Quiz: Azure PowerShell (Managing Azure SQL)
+### Quiz: Azure PowerShell

-1. Azure Environment Setup: Which cmdlet logs you in to your Azure account?
+1. **Azure Environment Setup:** Which cmdlet logs you in to your Azure account?
-   A. `Connect-AzAccount`
+   A. `Login-AzAccount`
-   B. `Login-AzAccount`
+   B. `Connect-AzAccount`
-   C. `Connect-Azure`
+   C. `Authenticate-Az`
-   D. `Authenticate-Az`
+   D. `Connect-Azure`

-2. Resource Provisioning: Which command creates a new resource group in Azure?
+2. **Resource Provisioning:** Which command creates a new resource group in Azure?
-   A. `New-AzResourceGroup`
+   A. `Create-AzResourceGroup`
-   B. `New-AzureResourceGroup`
+   B. `Set-AzResourceGroup`
-   C. `Create-AzResourceGroup`
+   C. `New-AzureResourceGroup`
-   D. `Set-AzResourceGroup`
+   D. `New-AzResourceGroup`

-3. Azure SQL Server Provisioning: Which parameter is required when creating a new Azure SQL server using PowerShell?
+3. **SQL Server Provisioning:** Which parameter is required when creating a new Azure SQL server using PowerShell?
-   A. `-SqlAdministratorCredentials`
+   A. `-Credential`
    B. `-AdminPassword`
-   C. `-ServerAdmin`
+   C. `-SqlAdministratorCredentials`
-   D. `-Credential`
+   D. `-ServerAdmin`

-4. Firewall Configuration: Which cmdlet is used to configure firewall rules for an Azure SQL server?
+4. **Firewall Configuration:** Which cmdlet is used to configure firewall rules for an Azure SQL server?
    A. `New-AzSqlServerFirewallRule`
-   B. `Set-AzSqlFirewallRule`
+   B. `Add-AzSqlServerFirewallRule`
-   C. `Configure-AzSqlFirewall`
+   C. `Set-AzSqlFirewallRule`
-   D. `Add-AzSqlServerFirewallRule`
+   D. `Configure-AzSqlFirewall`

-5. Database Creation: Which cmdlet is used to create a new Azure SQL Database?
+5. **Database Creation:** Which cmdlet is used to create a new Azure SQL Database?
-   A. `New-AzSqlDatabase`
+   A. `Create-AzSqlDB`
    B. `New-AzureSqlDatabase`
-   C. `Create-AzSqlDB`
+   C. `New-AzSqlDatabase`
    D. `New-SqlDatabase`

-6. In Azure Cloud Shell, which module is pre‑installed for managing Azure resources?
+6. **Cloud Shell Modules:** In Azure Cloud Shell, which module is pre‑installed for managing Azure resources?
-   A. `Az`
+   A. `AzureRM`
-   B. `SqlServer`
+   B. `MSOnline`
-   C. `AzureRM`
+   C. `SqlServer`
-   D. `MSOnline`
+   D. `Az`

-7. When connecting to an Azure SQL Database using PowerShell, what is the correct format for the server name?
+7. **Server Name Format:** When connecting to an Azure SQL Database using PowerShell, what is the correct format for the server name?
-   A. `yourserver.database.windows.net`
+   A. `yourserver.windows.net`
-   B. `yourserver.cloud.windows.net`
+   B. `yourserver.database.windows.net`
-   C. `yourserver.sql.azure.com`
+   C. `yourserver.cloud.windows.net`
-   D. `yourserver.windows.net`
+   D. `yourserver.sql.azure.com`

-8. Which cmdlet can be used to execute a T‑SQL query against an Azure SQL Database?
+8. **Executing T‑SQL Queries:** Which cmdlet can be used to execute a T‑SQL query against an Azure SQL Database?
-   A. `Invoke-Sqlcmd`
+   A. `Test-AzSqlConnection`
-   B. `Test-AzSqlConnection`
+   B. `Get-AzSqlDatabase`
-   C. `Get-AzSqlDatabase`
+   C. `Invoke-AzSqlQuery`
-   D. `Invoke-AzSqlQuery`
+   D. `Invoke-Sqlcmd`

-9. Which of the following is a key benefit of using Azure Cloud Shell for managing Azure SQL resources?
+9. **Cloud Shell Benefit:** Which of the following is a key benefit of using Azure Cloud Shell for managing Azure SQL resources?
-   A. The Az modules are pre‑installed and maintained by Azure
+   A. It provides direct access to the Windows registry
-   B. It provides direct access to the Windows registry
+   B. It allows installation of custom modules without restrictions
-   C. It allows installation of custom modules without restrictions
+   C. The Az modules are pre‑installed and maintained by Azure
    D. It supports only Windows PowerShell 5.1

-10. Which approach is recommended for automating recurring maintenance tasks for Azure SQL resources?
+10. **Automation Approach:** Which approach is recommended for automating recurring maintenance tasks for Azure SQL resources?
     A. Azure Automation Runbooks
     B. SQL Server Agent
     C. Manual execution via SSMS